≡ Menu

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from AMD’s SEC filings, quarterly and annual reports, earnings calls, presentations, etc., which are available in AMD Financial Reports.
+1. All financial figures presented were obtained and referenced from AMD’s quarterly and annual reports published on the company’s investor relations page: AMD Financial Reports.

 2. Pexels Images.